1955 (song)

-"1955" is a song by Australian hip hop group Hilltop Hoods.
+"1955" is a song by Australian hip hop group Hilltop Hoods, featuring Montaigne and Tom Thum.
 It was released as the second single from the group's second remix album, Drinking from the Sun, Walking Under Stars Restrung (2016).
 In Australia, "1955" peaked at No. 2 on the Australian ARIA Singles Chart, becoming Hilltop Hoods' highest charting single to date.
 The song was rated number four in Triple J's Hottest 100 in 2016.
 The song's accompanying music video was released on 7 February 2016 via their Facebook page.

 To celebrate the release of the album, "1955" along with the other tracks on Drinking from the Sun, Walking Under Stars Restrung were performed in the Restrung Tour.
 This tour went to Australia's five capital cities and featured Australia's best symphony orchestras and choirs along with special guest Maverick Sabre and Montaigne.

 Background

 Inspiration for the song came when Matthew Lambert (Suffa) and his wife went to see comedian Dylan Moran.
 Moran opened the show by stating that he'd always wanted to come to Adelaide to see what it would've been like in 1955.
 Lambert later commented on Moran's performance:

 Hilltop Hoods collaborated with Australian singer Montaigne and beatboxer Tom Thum for the song.

 In an interview with Triple J, Suffa commented on what the song was about: